First Link® for healthcare providers

+Looking for a physical copy?
 Our First Link® brochure can help you discuss the program with a person who has been newly diagnosed with dementia.
-Contact your local Society to have copies sent to you.
+Download the brochure or contact your local Society to have copies sent to you.

 What is First Link®?